redhat-developer/odo/docs/website/docs/development/architecture/podman-support-limitations.md

   This command without  the `--platform` flag will delete components from both the cluster and Podman.
 You can use the `--platform` flag to limit the deletion from a specific platform, either `cluster` or `podman`.

-## Apply command are not supported
+## Apply commands referencing Kubernetes or OpenShift Components are not supported

-A Devfile `Apply` command gives the possibility to "apply" any Kubernetes resource to the cluster.
+A Devfile `Apply` command gives the possibility to "apply" any Kubernetes or OpenShift resource to the cluster.
 As Podman only supports a limited number of Kubernetes resources, `Apply` commands are not executed by `odo` when running on Podman.

 ## Component listening on localhost not forwarded